jookies/jasmin/misc/doc/sources/routing/index.rst

   * Its sent by a user in group G2

 .. note:: The route order is very important: if we swap last both routes (#90 and #91) we will run into a shadowing route where all MT messages sent by a user in group G2 will be routed to smpp_3, no matter what time of the day it is.

 .. note:: In this example, there's no DefaultRoute, this will lead to message rejection if none of the configured routes are matched.

+.. note:: Route's **rate** are discussed in :doc:`/billing/index`.

 Router components
 *****************